sammba-mri/sammba-mri/sammba/segmentation/interfaces/generated/sammba.segmentation.interfaces.rst

                 computation. [default: 2]
         out_file: (a file name)
                 Output Image
+        terminal_output: ('stream' or 'allatonce' or 'file' or 'none') Control terminal output: `stream` - displays to terminal immediately (default), `allatonce` - waits till command is finished to display output, `file` - writes output to file, `none` - output is ignored
         upper_cutoff: (a float, nipype default value: 0.85) upper fraction of the histogram to be discarded.[default: 0.85]
         verbose: (a boolean, nipype default value: False)